 - Vancouver, Canada, October 2002;

 - Kuala Lumpur, Malaysia, December 2003;

 - Brunei Darussalam, October 2004;

 - Nadi, Fiji, October 2005;

 - Bangkok, Thailand, November 2007 (jointly with the FATF);

 - Busan, Korea, December 2011 (jointly with the FATF);

 - Hanoi, Vietnam, November 2012; and

 - Ulaanbaatar, Mongolia, September 2013 (jointly with the EAG).

-The 2014 Typologies Workshop will be held in Thailand in the last quarter of 2014.
+The FATF/APG Joint Experts' Meeting on Typologies will be held in Bangkok, Thailand in November 2014.